realitytracing/Reality-Tracing-WIP/constraint-aware-policy-making-and-engineering-strategies/8-globalization-probabilistic-sufficiency-and-civic-calibration.md

 ## Purpose

-This document develops three linked claims.
+This document develops three linked claims:

 1. The current world order is unstable partly because two major camps along the globalization axis tend toward runaway totalization.
 2. A useful civic category is the **already sufficient class**: people whose lives are not perfect, but are generally livable, non-emergency, and not organized by chronic binding complaint.
-3. The expansion of sufficiency requires not only policy and material buffering, but more active forms of public explanation and education that help people distinguish finite dissatisfaction from structural non-sufficiency.
+3. The expansion of sufficiency requires not only policy and material buffering, but also more active forms of public explanation and education that help people distinguish finite dissatisfaction from structural non-sufficiency.

 This is not a moral argument for complacency, nor a claim that present conditions are already adequate.